Back to Portfolio

 What Does Solaris Do?

 Solaris Energy Infrastructure provides behind-the-meter, turnkey power-as-a-service to data centers and industrial customers.
-The business model:
+Two business segments:

-1. Power Solutions (~70% of EBITDA, growing to 90%): Owns and operates natural gas turbines (primarily Solar Turbines 16.5 MW and 38 MW units) co-located at customer sites.
+1. Power Solutions (~70% of EBITDA, heading to 90%): Owns and operates natural gas turbines (primarily Solar Turbines/Caterpillar 16.5 MW and 38 MW units) co-located at customer sites.
 Provides "molecule to electron" service: gas procurement, generation, distribution, voltage regulation, and emissions control.
-Revenue model is a fixed capacity payment (similar to a lease) with variable fuel pass-through.
+Revenue is a fixed capacity payment (lease-like) with variable fuel pass-through.
+Contracts run 7-15 years.

-2. Logistics Solutions (~30%, declining share): Legacy oilfield business providing sand silo systems and top-fill equipment for hydraulic fracturing operations.
-Cash cow generating $80M+ annual free cash flow.
+2. Logistics Solutions (~30%, declining share): Legacy oilfield business providing sand silo systems and top-fill equipment for hydraulic fracturing.
+Cash cow generating $80M+ annual FCF.
+93 fully utilized systems with utilization in the mid-90s%.

 • 2014: Founded as Solaris Oilfield Infrastructure